Purdue-CS193/homework-0-Zayn-Rekhi/index.md

 ## Zayn's First HW for CS 193 😂😂😂

 - Submissions due 1 week from when they are assigned
-- I like to go out with my friends on the weekends
+- I like that CS 193 is later in the day
-- I am from Millburn, New Jersey
+- I like that a lot of my friends are in this class